meisteraxel/pdfmerger/README.md

 # pdfmerger
-Building a PDF Merger with an interactive GUI, so you can stop using those untrustworthy Websites.
+Building a PDF Merger with an interactive GUI, so you can stop using those untrustworthy Websites. :eyes:

 <div align="center">